 Field-hunting tip

-Look in hydrothermal veins, sandstone country — that is the host setting where roscoelite typically forms.
+Look in hydrothermal veins, sandstone country, the host setting where roscoelite typically forms.
 If you start seeing quartz, pyrite, carnotite in float, you are in the right ground.
 Field specimens usually show a micaceous, scaly, massive, botryoidal habit, so train your eye for that shape before scanning the outcrop.